manthehunted/HospitalComp-Finance/README.md

 # HospitalComp-Finance
 ##Objectives: predict hospital performance based on finance
 This is a preliminary prediction analysis of hospital performance (county-wise) based on regional financial status.
-Data is obtained from [census.gov](http://www.census.gov/).
+Data is obtained from [census.gov](http://www.census.gov/) and [medicare.gov](http://www.medicare.gov/).

 #### Data contained in folder, *data*
 *Finance Related*